Access Keys:

 Extra-Curricular

-At Strangford Integrated College we have private tutors who come in weekly - Singing, Piano, Guitar, Drum Kit, Ukulele, Brass and Strings.
+At Strangford Integrated College we have private tutors who come in weekly - Singing, Piano, Guitar, Bass Guitar, Drum Kit, Ukulele, Mandonlin, Harp and Violin.

 Extra-Curricular clubs run each week and lead towards performances throughout the year.
-The Junior, Senior and Staff Choirs as well as the Folk Group are a big focus.
-Christmas is always a very busy time, with busking at Castle Court for AutismNI now a regular booking as well as our three Christmas Services for the whole school to attend at the local church.
+We have Choirs as well as a Folk Group and many Rock/Pop school bands.
+Christmas is always a very busy time, with various trips, performing at local nursing homes and our Christmas Services in school and at the local church.

-Assemblies are also a regular venue for performances throughout the year, giving singers and musicians a great opportunity to showcase their talent.
-Other big events in our schedule include Battle of the Bands for the Year 9’s, Strangford’s got Talent and Busking at Break.
+Lunchtime concerts are also popular for performances throughout the year, giving singers and musicians a great opportunity to showcase their talent.
+Other big events in our schedule include Busking at Break for various charities and our large Spring Concert.

-Our aim is that every student has the opportunity to get involved, no matter what their skill level and fully experience life within our vibrant Music Department.
+Our aim is that every student has the chance to develop, no matter their skill level, and fully experience life in our vibrant Music Department.

 Website by School Web Design | Login